 In reality, it is just another tax.
 In fact, as standard income tax rates have remained constant for many years, NI rates have soared.

 In this guide we look at how National Insurance works, and what your National Insurance Contributions (NICs) will be as a small business person.
-The guide has been updated with the 2014/15 tax year NIC rates.
+The guide has been updated with the NIC rates for the 2016/17 tax year.

 Overview of the different National Insurance types

 Paid by employees and employers.
 These are calculated as a percentage of your wages, up to an upper earnings limit.
 This is the most common NIC type.
 The primary contribution is paid by the employee, the secondary by the employer.

 Class 1A or 1B